CodingGarden/faqs/README.md

 All of my overlays were created live on stream!
 (Links to videos coming soon...)

 All of the code for my overlays is open source under the MIT license.
 Links to the repos can be found here: https://git.io/stream-code

+## Will this stream be available later?

+Yes.
+You can find the most recent live streams on my [twitch video page](https://www.twitch.tv/codinggarden/videos?filter=archives&sort=time).

+Live streams are archived / clipped and uploaded to [YouTube](https://youtube.com/codinggardenwithcj) about 48 hours after they have happened.

+## Can I be a mod?

+The first rule of being a mod, is you do not ask to be a mod.

+All of my mods are long time viewers of the stream, have gained my trust over time and positively contribute to the streams / chat.

 # History of Coding Garden